-Coastal areas are affected by tides, which are caused by the gravitational pull of the moon and the Sun linked to the rotation of the Earth.
+Coastal areas are affected by tides, which are caused by the gravitational pull of the Moon and the Sun linked to the rotation of the Earth.

 Figure 4.39.
-Low tide and high tide - the Humber Bridge, England
+Low tide and high tide - the Humber Bridge from north Lincolnshire to the East Riding of Yorkshire